Wednesday, June 29, 2011

 (2) Why does audience member ask for "Wild Horses" toward the end of this fileset (see d2t10 note 4 below) when they had already played it as the performance is represented here (d1t09 as released; d1t10 on my retracked copy)?

 (3) The placement of certain cuts and chatter doesn't make sense.
-For example, they say they are on their last number before Hobo Song, but then there's a setbreak announcement after High Lonesome Sound, which is presented as the long song of the night.
+For example, they say they are on their last number before Hobo Song, but then there's a setbreak announcement after High Lonesome Sound, which is presented as the last song of the night.
 It's just not consistent with this being in the same order in which it was played, which opens up more general questions and joins with the questions above to raise some doubts.

 (4) Not a question and certainly not a criticism, but the nature of the recording--lots of tape discontinuities-- makes it impossible to know where things should go.